Physical Education at Ladybridge Primary School

 At Ladybridge, we aim to foster an interest in sport and physical activity in order to support our children’s health and mental well-being.
-Physical Education is seen as a subject that is followed not just at school but in the active, healthy lifestyles they follow at home, the interests our children pursue in the wider community; it is not just a subject while they are of school age, but a life-long activity that will sustain their physical and mental health.
+Physical Education is seen as a subject that is followed only at school.
+It is seen in the active, healthy lifestyles they follow at home and the interests our children pursue in the wider community.
+Further, it is not just a subject while they are of school age, but a life-long activity that will sustain their physical and mental health.

 Through Physical Education, our children develop not just as individuals but also as members of a team; learning to encourage, develop and support each other’s success.
 They grow to understand the importance of structure and rules to enable positive experiences.
 Through competition, they learn to celebrate achievement and to manage disappointment.

 Our curriculum aims to develop three main areas of activity (Games, Gymnastics and Dance).
 In Early Years, this follows the Early Years Foundation Stage curriculum, emphasising the development of good control and co-ordination in movement and handling as well as an understanding of how this contributes to a healthy body.
 All Key Stage 1 and Key Stage 2 classes follow a progressive curriculum that develops knowledge and skills in each area as well as an understanding of associated vocabulary.
 In Key Stage 2, Swimming and Outdoor Adventurous Activity (OAA) are added to the curriculum skills to provide a broad range of physical activities and to teach life-saving skills.